-3.3.3 Solution combination operator analysis
+3.3.3.
+Solution combination operator analysis

-In order to assess the role of the operator described in Section 2.5 for combining solutions, we conduct additional experiments to compare it with a traditional uniform crossover operator for combining solutions [28].
-For the MDP, uniform crossover consists in identifying variables that have the value of 1 in both parents and keeping this value unchanged for these variables in the offspring solution.
-Then the remaining variables are randomly assigned the value 0 or 1 subject to the cardinality constraint, i.e., the total number of variables with the value of 1 equals m in the offspring solution.
+In order to assess the role of the operator described in Section 2.5 for combining solutions, we conduct additional experiments to compare it with a traditional uniform crossover operator for combining solutions (Syswerda, 1989).
+For the MDP, uniform crossover consists of identifying variables that have the value of 1 in both parents and keeping this value unchanged for these variables in the offspring solution.
+Then the remaining variables are randomly assigned the value 0 or 1 and subject to the cardinality constraint, i.e., the total number of variables with the value of 1 equals m in the offspring solution.

-We compare this modified TS/MA algorithm with the uniform crossover, denoted by $TS/MA{ux}$ , and the original TS/MA with the critical variable solution combination operator, denoted by $TS/MA{cx}$ under the same experimental conditions (see Section 3.2).
-In order to detect the difference between $TS/MA{ux}$ and $TS/MA{cx}$ , we also conduct the Wilcoxon nonparametric statistical test and summarize the results in Table 8.
-In this table, columns 2 to 5 report the results from the Wilcoxon test in terms of the average quality.
-Column AD-B reports the average gap over each set of benchmark instances of the best solution value to the best known result.
-Column AD-AV reports the average gap over each set of benchmark instances to the best known results.
+We compare this modified TS/MA with the uniform crossover, denoted by TS/MA ${ux}$ , and the original TS/MA with the critical variable solution combination operator, denoted by TS/MA ${cx}$ under the same experimental conditions (see Section 3.2).
+In order to detect the difference between TS/MA ${ux}$ and TS/MA ${cx}$ , we also